 Total points possible will be calculated at the end of each month.

-Members can earn points by attending mandatory events, completing sober training, participating in chapter meetings, and attending Panhellenic events.
+Members can earn points by attending mandatory events, completing event monitor training, participating in chapter meetings, and attending Panhellenic events.
 Additionally, they can earn points by participating in special events held throughout each month.

-If members fail to fill out the Positive Points survey after 2 reminders they will receive 0 points for the month.

 If a member is excused from any Golden or Carnation events, her total points will be adjusted.
 Acceptable excuses include serious illness, family emergency, class, midterm or final, or participation in an OSU athletic team or student organization in which the student is a team member or officer.
 Work may also be an excuse in some cases.
 If you are looking to be excused from a mandatory event, you must email crsosu@gmail.com three days in advance with proof that this is a mandatory event and that you cannot get out of it at all.

-Members may take one “study cut” per semester, informal or formal (with the exceptions of elections).
+Members may take one “study cut” per semester for an informal or formal chapter meeting (with the exceptions of elections).

+The CRIB oversees excuses for recruitment-related events.

 ARTICLE XVI.
 CHAPTER INTELLECTUAL DEVELOPMENT PROGRAM